© Dana Allen Wilderness Safaris

-Botswana is a country of diverse landscapes, incredible wildlife and has range of excellent camps and lodges varying from rustic to luxury.
-Situated north of South Africa, east of Namibia, south of Zambia and west of Zimbabwe, this landlocked country with its pristine wilderness parks is a jewel in the southern African crown.
-From the sparkling clear waters and palm islands of the Okavango Delta to the stark and dramatic landscapes of the Kalahari Desert and Makgadikgadi Salt pans, this country has a variety of experiences to offer.
+Botswana is a country of diverse landscapes and incredible wildlife.
+Situated north of South Africa, this landlocked country with its pristine wilderness parks is a jewel in the Southern African crown.
+From the sparkling clear waters and palm islands of the Unesco World Heritage Okavango Delta to the stark and dramatic landscapes of the Kalahari Desert, this country has a variety of experiences to offer.
+From gliding silently on traditional dugout canoes through clear waters with reeded banks and brilliant waterlilies to taking walks with San tribesmen in semi-desert landscapes to learn the ancient arts of survival.
+Guests travel from all over the world to view the magnificent variety of birds.

 The Okavango Delta